 Take a shoe box and wrap it with paper that matches your theme.
 Wrap it with ribbon to make it look like a gift.
 Poke holes big enough to hold cake pops, marshmallow pops or suckers.
 Not only will this make displaying easier, but it will add some pizzazz to your table.

 Use a sheet to cover a food buffet table or gift table.
+Curtains make a wonderfully whimsical backdrop, and crib bumpers can be used as trim around any table (except the table for guests to sit around, as bumpers tend to be too wide to sit under comfortably).
 Use stuffed animals, baby blocks and nursery lamps to decorate tables and as centerpieces.
 Best of all, after the baby shower is over, mom can take the items home to use in the new baby's nursery.

 Since a baby sprinkle celebrates the second pregnancy (or third, or seventh), mom-to-be may already have some of the bigger ticket items to pass down.
 For this reason, many hosts will add a gift theme to the shower invites.
 For example, diapers & wipes – where guests are encouraged to bring baby diapers in varying sizes.
 If you choose this gift theme, be sure to let guests know if mom has a brand preference.